kanongil/brok/README.md

 **brok** accepts the following registration options:

-  - `decompress` - if `false`, disables registering the encoding for decompression.
-    Defaults to `true`.
   - `compress` - compression settings.
     Set to `false` to disable response compression using brotli.
       - `quality` - used to adjust compression speed vs quality from 0 to 11.